TwilioDevEd/call-tracking-django/README.md

     python manage.py createsuperuser
     ```

-1. Copy the `.env_example` file to `.env`, and edit it to include your Twilio API credentials (found at https://www.twilio.com/user/account/voice)
+1. Copy the `.env.example` file to `.env`, and edit it to include your Twilio API credentials (found at https://www.twilio.com/user/account/voice)
 1. Run `source .env` to apply the environment variables (or even better, use [autoenv](https://github.com/kennethreitz/autoenv))
 1. Start the development server